Dannyxie/Note/Note of JavaScript The Definitive Guide.md

 	1. a numeric and textual status code that indicates the success or failure of the request
 	2. a set of respons headers
 	3. the response body

+#Chapter 9 Classes and Modules

+In JavaScript, classes are based on JavaScript’s prototype-based inheritance mechanism.
+If two objects inherit properties from the same prototype object, then we say that they are instances of the same class.

+One of the important features of JavaScript classes is that they are dynamically extendable

+##9.1 Classes and Prototypes

+In JavaScript, a class is a set of objects that inherit properties from the same prototype object.

+##9.2 Classes and Constructors

+Constructor invocations using  new automatically create the new object, so the constructor itself only needs to initialize the state of that new object.

+The critical feature of constructor invocations is that the prototype property of the constructor is used as the prototype of the new object.
+This means that all objects created with the same constructor inherit from the same object and are therefore members of the same class.

+Constructor invocation automatically creates a new object, invokes the constructor as a method of that object, and returns the new object.

+###9.2.1 Constructors and Class Identity

+two objects are instances of the same class if and only if they inherit from the same prototype object.

+The  instanceof operator does not actually check whether  r was initialized by the Range constructor.It checks whether it inherits from  Range.prototype .

+###9.2.2 The constructor Property

+Therefore, every JavaScript function automatically has a  prototype property.
+The value of this property is an object that has a single nonenumerable  constructor property.The value of the  constructor property is the function object.

+objects typically inherit a  constructor property that refers to their constructor.

+##9.3 Java-Style Classes in JavaScript

+In JavaScript, there are three different objects involved in any class definition (see Figure 9-1), and the properties of these three objects act like different kindsof class members:

+Constructor object:     As we’ve noted, the constructor function (an object) defines a name for a JavaScript class.
+Properties you add to this constructor object serve as class fields and class methods (depending on whether the property values are functions or not).

+Prototype object:     The properties of this object are inherited by all instances of the class, and properties whose values are functions behave like instance methods of the class.

+Instance object:     Each instance of a class is an object in its own right, and properties defined directly on an instance are not shared by any other instances.
+Nonfunction properties defined on instances behave as the instance fields of the class.

+Note that JavaScript instance methods must use the this keyword to access the instance fields.

+###9.5.1 The instanceof operator

+The expression  o instanceof c evaluates to  true if  o inherits from  c.prototype .
+The inheritance need not be direct.

+constructors act as the public identity of classes, but prototypes are the fundamental identity a web application uses more than one window or frame.
+Each window or frame is a distinct execution context, and each has its own global object and its own set of constructor functions.
+Two arrays created in two different frames inherit from two identical but distinct prototype objects, and an array created in one frame is not  instanceof the Array() constructor of another frame.

+###9.5.3 The Constructor Name
+	The  Array constructor in one window is not equal to the  Array constructor in another window, but their names are equal.
+	NaN is the only value not equal to itself:

 ###18.1.1 Specifying the Request